EdWordy/Nota-Lang-Spec/README.md

 # Nota-Lang-Spec
 A markdown language with a litte extra capability.
+Written in C++.

 ### Features
 1) ...